ViBlog/viewpager/viewpager-intro.md

 # ViewPager
 ## Data
-For this example we will create an object that will hold the data that will be displayed in the ```TextView```.
+For this example, we will create an object that will hold the data that will be displayed in the ```TextView```.

 ```java
 public class PageData {